Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Abstract

 \section{Abstract}

-Accurately predicting material properties is critical for discovering and designing novel materials.
-Machine learning technologies have attracted significant attention in materials science community for their potential for large-scale screening.
-Among the machine learning methods, graph convolution neural networks (GCNNs) have been one of the most successful ones because of their flexibility and effectiveness in describing 3D structural data.
+Accurate prediction of physical properties is critical for discovering and designing novel materials.
+Machine learning technologies have attracted significant attention in the materials science community for their potential for large-scale screening.
+Graph Convolution Neural Network (GCNN) is one of the most successful machine learning methods because of its flexibility and effectiveness in describing 3D structural data.
 Most existing GCNN models focus on the topological structure but overly simplify the three-dimensional geometric structure.
-In materials science, the 3D-spatial distribution of the atoms, however, is crucial for determining the atomic states and interatomic forces.
-In this paper, we propose an adaptive GCNN with novel convolutions that model interactions among all neighboring atoms in three-dimensional space simultaneously.
-We apply the model to two distinctly challenging problems on predicting material properties.
-The first is Henry’s constant for gas adsorption in Metal-Organic Frameworks (MOFs), which is notoriously difficult because of its high sensitivity to atomic configurations.
-The second is the ion conductivity of solid-state crystal materials, which is difficult because of very few labeled data available for training.
-The new model outperforms existing GCNN models on both data sets, suggesting that some important three-dimensional geometric information is indeed captured by the new model.
+However, in materials science, the 3D-spatial distribution of atoms is crucial for determining the atomic states and interatomic forces.
+This paper proposes an adaptive GCNN with a novel convolution mechanism that simultaneously models atomic interactions among all neighbor atoms in three-dimensional space.
+We apply the proposed model to two distinctly challenging problems on predicting material properties.
+The first is Henry's constant for gas adsorption in Metal-Organic Frameworks (MOFs), which is notoriously difficult because of its high sensitivity to atomic configurations.
+The second is the ion conductivity in solid-state crystal materials, which is difficult because of few labeled data available for training.
+The new model outperforms existing graph-based models on both data sets, suggesting that the critical three-dimensional geometric information is indeed captured.